ScholaWrite: A Dataset of End-to-End Scholarly Writing Process: Conclusion and Future Work

 \section{Conclusion and Future Work}

-This work introduces \textsc{ScholaWrite}, the first dataset to capture the \emph{end-to-end cognitive process} of scholarly writing.
-Unlike prior work that centers only on final manuscripts, ScholaWrite reveals how writing unfolds through iterative, multi-intent, and phase-dependent behaviors.
-Our analyses uncover three key insights.
-First, scholarly writing is highly \textit{non-linear}: authors continually alternate between planning, implementing, and revising, rather than progressing in discrete stages.
-Second, writing intentions \textit{evolve across phases}, with early stages emphasizing idea development and late stages dominated by refinement and multitasking.
-Third, current LLMs, though proficient at surface-level revision, struggle to anticipate or integrate \textit{complex, cognitively demanding intentions}, revealing a critical gap between human writing cognition and model capabilities.
+This work introduces \textsc{ScholaWrite}, the first dataset to capture the \emph{end-to-end cognitive process} of scholarly writing through unobtrusive, in-situ logging of real writing activity paired with a cognitively grounded annotation taxonomy.
+By focusing on how text is produced, rather than solely on the final output, \textsc{ScholaWrite} provides a foundation for studying, evaluating, and training writing assistants grounded in real human writing workflows.

+Using \textsc{ScholaWrite}, we demonstrate that scholarly writing is fundamentally non-linear and multi-intentional, and phase-depedent.
+We further show that, despite strong text generation capabilities, current large language models remain misaligned with human writing workflows, struggling to support writing at the process level.
+Finally, we find that models trained on \textsc{ScholaWrite} exhibit improved alignment with human writing behavior, suggesting that exposure to process-level supervision enables models to better adapt to evolving writing goals.

-\textsc{ScholaWrite} contributes: (1) a \textbf{fine-grained lens} on the cognitive dynamics of scholarly writing; (2) a \textbf{benchmark} for evaluating LLMs’ alignment with human writing intentions; and (3) a \textbf{training resource} for developing models that adapt to evolving, multi-intent writing behavior.
-Our Chrome extension enables unobtrusive, in-situ data capture in Overleaf, demonstrating a scalable and ethical method for collecting realistic writing data.
+Together, \textsc{ScholaWrite} contributes: (1) a \textbf{fine-grained lens} on the cognitive dynamics of scholarly writing; (2) a \textbf{benchmark} for evaluating LLMs’ alignment with human writing intentions; and (3) a \textbf{training resource} for models that adapt to evolving, multi-intent writing behavior.

 Future work will extend beyond keystroke logs to include pre-writing ideation, collaboration, and multimodal composition (e.g., figure and data integration).
 By tracing the full scholarly writing lifecycle, we aim to deepen our understanding of human cognitive patterns and to design AI writing assistants that not only complete text, but truly \textit{complement} how humans think and write.